Symbolism in Fiction Writing

 Why Writers Like to Use Symbolism

-It's hard to identify a work of literature—from short poems to epic plays—that lack some kind of symbolism.
+It's hard to identify a work of literature—from short poems to epic plays—that lacks some kind of symbolism.
 Authors like to use symbolism in their work because it accomplishes the following:

-- Helps readers visualize complex concepts and readers can easily follow central themes
+- Helps readers visualize complex concepts and follow central themes

-- Affords writers the chance to relate big ideas in an efficient and artful way
+- Affords writers the chance to relate big ideas in an efficient, artful way

 - Fosters independent thinking among readers as they go through the process of interpreting the author's text